spatialos/gdk-for-unity/docs/content/gameobject/sending-receiving-events.md

 [//]: # (TODO - Tech writer pass)

 <%(TOC)%>
-# How to send and receive events
+# Readers and Writers: Events

 _This document relates to the [MonoBehaviour workflow]({{urlRoot}}/content/intro-workflows-spatialos-entities#spatialos-entities)._